-If the condition has a longer-term effect on the claimant's ability to undertake their self-employed work, the Minimum Income Floor (MIF) or GSE status may change.
+If the condition has a longer-term effect on the claimant's ability to undertake their self-employed work, the Minimum Income Floor or gainfully self-employed status may change.

 Short-term health conditions experienced by the claimant are regarded as part of the normal pattern of self-employment.
 Claimants need to plan for these periods.